AhmedCodeGuy/portfolio/content/jobs/Shopz/index.md

 url: 'https://www.innoappstech.com/'
 ---

-- Developed and maintained a SaaS eCommerce mobile application primarily using JSX, CSS, JavaScript, React Native, React Navigation, Expo, Storybook, I18n, GraphQL, Apollo, CI/CD.

-- A dashboard that customizes the application theme, content and deploys to the AppStore and Playstore using HTML, CSS, JavaScript, Material UI, React, Redux, Redux-Saga, React Router, Parse.
+Shopz is a UAE-based startup with an office in Egypt.

+- I was actively participating in sprint planning, meetups, daily stand-ups, pair programming, and code reviews for the development of the solutions.

+- Developed and shipped highly interactive SaaS cross-platform eCommerce mobile app; writing queries, mutations, and subscriptions for the solution.

+- Worked on solutions for the dashboard that integrates with the backend of a client's existing eCommerce website.

+- Built reusable components and optimized solutions for maximum performance on the projects.

+- Maintained codebase and resolved common and major libraries issues on the solutions.

+- Created requirements, design and test documentation for the apps, and followed coding best practices/standards in the delivery of solutions on the project.